Budget London Accommodation

 Holland Park Youth Hostel, Holland Walk.
 Kensington, London.
 W8 7QU

 Earl's Court Youth Hostel, 38 Bolton Gardens, SW5 0AQ

-In some cases budget hotels can be even cheaper than hostels.
-Here's a few that truly deserve their "budget" tag:
+In some cases, budget hotels can be even cheaper than hostels.
+Here are a few that truly deserve their "budget" tag:

 Astor Quest Hotel, 45 Queensborough Terrace, London, W2